cornell-zhang/heterocl/docs/tutorial.md

         for y in range(0, 5):
           C[x][y] = B[x][y] + A
       ```
-   We do not need to specify the output data type, which will be automatically inferred.
+   We do not need to specify the output data type, which will be automatically inferred (in this case, the output is of type `float`).
 However, we can specify it manually.
-The HeteroCL type system will give a warning if there exist a type mismatch.
+Namely, the output will be cast to the specified data type.
 Now we have the whole program.
-The following code snippet shows how we build the program and run it.
+Alternatively, we can write the algorithm using traditional imperative style using `hcl.block`.
       ```python
+      def add_var(A, B, C):
+        for x in range(0, 10):
+          for y in range(0, 5):
+            C[x][y] = B[x][y] + A

+      C = hcl.placeholder(B.shape, name = "C")
+      D = hcl.block(add_var, [A, B, C], name = "D")
+      ```
+   With `hcl.block`, you can write any program, especially for those that cannot be vectorized.
+Finally, the following code snippet shows how we build the program and run it.
+Note that `D` is not a tensor since we did not create a new tensor inside the imperative code block.
+      ```python
+      s = hcl.create_schedule(C.op)
-      s = hcl.create_schedule(C)
+      # s = hcl.create_schedule(D.op) if we use hcl.block
       m = hcl.build(s, [A, B, C])

       a = 10
-      b = hcl.asarray(numpy.random.randint(1024, size = (10, 5)))
+      b = hcl.asarray(numpy.random.rand(10, 5))
       c = hcl.asarray(numpy.zeros(10, 5))
       m(a, b, c)
       print c.asnumpy()
       ```
    Currently the `create_schedule` function is only used to build the module.
 We will introduce more in the later sections.
-In the `build` function, we specify which variables/tensors are the inputs/outputs of the program.
+In the `build` function, we specify which variables are the inputs/outputs of the program.
 The inputs/outputs to the program can be generated from `numpy` arrays.
-The data type of the arrays will be handled by HeteroCL.
-Similarly, a warning message will be given if there exists a type mismatch.
    <p align="right"><a href="#top">↥</a></p>

 2. <a name="op">Tensor Operations</a>